jupyterlab/extension-examples/state/README.md

+# Sate

-# Using State Persistence in an Extension
+> Use State persistence in an extension.

 This example shows how to save and restore data saved in persistent state database in a JupyterLab extension.